 On March 22, 2013, we entered into a Securities Purchase Agreement (the "Securities Purchase Agreement") with certain accredited investors (the "Purchasers") pursuant to which we raised \$825,000 in a private placement financing (the "Offering").
 On March 22, 2013, after the satisfaction of certain closing conditions, the Offering closed and we issued to the Purchasers three 6% Senior Secured Convertible Debentures for a aggregate proceeds of \$825,000.
 Each debenture accrues interest at a rate of 6% per annum and is convertible into shares of common stock of the Company, at any time at the election of the holder thereof, at a purchase prices equal to 62% of the lowest daily volume weighted average price (or the "VWAP") of the Company's common stock as quoted by Bloomberg L.P. for the ten (10) trading days immediately preceding the conversion date.
-The Company's wholly-owned subsidiary, GrowOp Technology.
+The Company intends to use the net proceeds from this offering to advance the Company's ability to execute its growth strategy and to aid in the commercial development of the Company's wholly-owned subsidiary, GrowOp Technology.